SimpleTechture/simpletechture.github.io/_posts/2011-02-28-basicauthwcf.markdown

 Basic Authentication in combination with HTTPS is used frequently when you want to offer your service to third parties and provide easy interoperable service.
 If however you control both side of the wire, client and server, WCF offers a standard security mechanism that can be added to your service using configuration.

 This article and source code is based on the example of [Pablo M. Cibraro](http://weblogs.asp.net/cibrax/archive/2009/03/20/custom-basic-authentication-for-restful-services.aspx) who deserves the credits for the solution.

-The provided source code is developed using TDD, and uses the [NUnit framework](http://nunit.org/) for creating and executing tests. [http://www.ayende.com/projects/rhino-mocks.aspx](Rhino Mocks) is used as a mocking framework inside the unit tests.
+The provided source code is developed using TDD, and uses the [NUnit framework](http://nunit.org/) for creating and executing tests.
+[Rhino Mocks](http://www.ayende.com/projects/rhino-mocks.aspx) is used as a mocking framework inside the unit tests.